BillJr99/Ursinus-CSPedagogy/_pages/Activities/activity-flipped.md

 - **Watching Video Lectures**: Students should watch the assigned video lectures before coming to class.
 This allows them to familiarize themselves with the content and identify any questions or areas of confusion.
 - **Taking Notes**: While watching the videos, students should take notes to reinforce their understanding of the material.
 This helps them consolidate key concepts and aids in recall during in-class activities and exams.
 - **Reviewing Supplementary Materials**: Students should study any supplementary materials provided by the instructor, such as readings or practice problems, to deepen their understanding of the subject.

-## References

-1. Bergmann, J., & Sams, A. (2012).
-Flip your classroom: Reach every student in every class every day.
-International Society for Technology in Education.
-2. Strayer, J. F. (2012).
-How learning in an inverted classroom influences cooperation, innovation and task orientation.
-Learning Environments Research, 15(2), 171-193.
-3. Chen, B., & Jones, K. T. (2018).
-Learning in flipped classroom environments: a review of evidence and research trends.
-Educational Technology Research and Development, 66(3), 563-580.